krisjuune/pre-post-noisi/README.md

 ## Step 2
 Transform the data from spherical polar to Cartesian and cylindrical coordinates, e.g. [Wiki_page](https://en.wikipedia.org/wiki/Spherical_coordinate_system).
 For the transformation operation, r, colatitude, and azimuth must all be arrays of identical shape.
+Rotate domain to be centred about the N pole, using the rotation matrix in

 ## Step 3
 Validify the transformation by plotting in: